openedx/openedx-webhooks/README.rst

   we are interested in) are layered together starting with now and working back in time to build a dict of data.

+- Updates to Jira tickets will try not to notify users unless the title or body (summary or description) change.

 2021-01-08
 ~~~~~~~~~~